microsoft/msquic/docs/TSG.md

 2. [The work load isn't spreading evenly across cores.](#diagnosing-rss-issues)

-### Diagnosing UDP Receive Offload Issues (Windows only)
+### Diagnosing Software UDP Receive Offload Issues (Windows only)

-UDP Receive Offload (URO) is an importance performance feature.
-To check if URO is working correctly, you can collect TCPIP ETW traces and look for URO related events.
-To collect a TCPIP ETW trace, run the below commands and convert the resulting ETL file to text file using `netsh trace convert <etl_file_path>`.
-[Here's](https://docs.microsoft.com/en-us/previous-versions/windows/it-pro/windows-server-2012-r2-and-2012/jj129382(v=ws.11)) a MSDN doc for collecting network trace in Windows.
+Software UDP Receive Offload (URO) is an importance performance feature.
+To check if URO is working correctly, you can follow this [guide](https://github.com/microsoft/msquic/blob/main/docs/Diagnostics.md#trace-collection) and use `Full.Verbose` profile to collect TCPIP traces.
 ```
 netsh trace start provider=Microsoft-Windows-TCPIP tracefile=net.etl report=disabled perf=no ov=yes
 <repro the issue as short as possible>